ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2018-08-02-nasa-satellite-data.md

 excerpt: Data, Accountability and Transparency is a key driver of the President's Management Agenda.
 NASA is advancing this priority through a new online resource that promotes commercial use of remote-sensing data.

 image: "/img/blog/nasa-satellite-data.jpg"
+image_accessibility: A photo of blue and green patterns.
 authors:
 - Performance.gov Team